Configure where Multipass stores external data

 Stop the Multipass daemon:

-Make a link from the original location to the absolute path of new location:
+Define a symbolic link from the original location to the absolute path of new location:

 Finally, start the Multipass daemon: